• Skip to primary navigation

 Fresh Spring Rolls

 Vietnamese fresh spring rolls (often called "summer rolls") are made using uncooked but rehydrated pliable rice paper wraps.
-Often fresh sliced vegetables, tofu, cooked shrimp, chicken, pork, etc., and noodles along with some fresh herbs like mint, cilantro, or basil leaves are rolled up into the familiar spring roll shape and served with a dipping sauce.
+Often, fresh sliced vegetables, tofu, cooked shrimp, chicken, pork, etc., and noodles, along with some fresh herbs like mint, cilantro, or basil leaves, are rolled up into the familiar spring roll shape and served with a dipping sauce.
 But this is only one type of Vietnamese spring roll.

 Fried Spring Rolls

-The second kind of Vietnamese spring roll is the fried spring roll which uses the same rehydrated rice paper wrap and is filled with ingredients, sealed, and fried like a typical spring roll.
-The wrapper is thicker, chewier (in a good way), and less crackly crispy and more bubbly crispy than the Chinese spring roll.
+The second kind of Vietnamese spring roll is the fried spring roll, which uses the same rehydrated rice paper wrap and is filled with ingredients, sealed, and fried like a typical spring roll.
+The wrapper is thicker, chewier (in a good way), and less crackly, crispy, and more bubbly-crispy than the Chinese spring roll.
 It's very crispy and delicious.

 Egg Rolls

 Egg rolls are unique to Chinese-American cuisine and are thought to have been invented by Chinese immigrant Lum Fung in NYC sometime around the 1930s.
-The egg roll wrapper is much thicker than a traditional spring roll wrapper and it has an outer crispy layer and an inner chewy layer because, in addition to being made with wheat flour, and water, it also contains egg.
-In fact, egg roll wrappers are made using the same ingredients as wonton wrappers so, it's easy to see how they originated.
-And unlike Chinese or Vietnamese spring rolls, egg rolls are always fried.
-They have a golden brown bumpy outer exterior, unlike the smooth Chinese spring roll wrappers.
+The egg roll wrapper is much thicker than a traditional spring roll wrapper, and it has an outer crispy layer and an inner chewy layer because, in addition to being made with wheat flour and water, it also contains egg.

 my hand holding a halved spring roll revealing the glass noodles and pork and vegetable mixture inside